-Policy 38: Ensure all the stories and meanings of the cultural landscape of KAVHA and its land use, physical manipulation and exploitation since Polynesian and European settlement, are transmitted.
+Policy 38: Ensure all the stories and meanings of the cultural landscape of KAVHA and its land use, physical manipulation and exploitation from Polynesian, European and Pitcarin settlement, are transmitted.

 It is recognised that there is a need to represent a broader range of stories in interpretation at the KAVHA site 'to ensure that the layered and living history of the site (including Pitcairn and Polynesian history and heritage)' is transmitted (Policy 8.8.2, HMP).